Foot Specialists of Austin, Cedar Park, and Georgetown

 Gout probably has a genetic component, as family history is often a factor.
 Being obese or having metabolic syndrome (a pre-diabetic condition), increases the risk of gout.
 Organ transplants increase the risk of gout in some patients, as does chronic dehydration.
 Heavy alcohol use -- especially beer (but not red wine) -- is known to increase the incidence of gout.
 A diet high in red meat and seafood is also more likely to trigger gout.

 Gout treatment involves both acute and chronic therapy (gout cannot be cured, but must be managed over the long term).
-During a gout attack, treatment is focused on lowering the uric acid levels with a medication specific to gout, called colchicine.
+During a gout attack, treatment is focused on lowering the uric acid levels with a medication specific to gout.
 It is also important to keep the patient well hydrated and treat pain and inflammation with appropriate medications.
-Over the long term, a medication called allopurinol is used to help lower uric acid levels.
+Over the long term, a medication is used to help lower uric acid levels.
 Patients are advised about dietary changes, such as limiting or eliminating alcohol, and lowering consumption of red meat and seafood.

 Here are just some of the insurance we accept.
 To find out if your insurance is accepted, give our office a call!